City-of-Helsinki/haitaton-ui/README.md

 2. Run the import script: `yarn locales:import`.
 3. The translations in `/src/locales` are updated.

+**NOTICE: If there are any `[TRANSLATION_PENDING]` texts, it means that a previously translated text has a minor change and needs a new or additional translation.
+This information needs to be passed alongside the Excel file to translators.**

 ## API mocking

 `yarn start-msw` runs the app in development mode using MSW (Mock Service Worker)